jasonkuhrt-archive/gql-examples/prisma-passthrough/README.md

 There are multiple services at play:

 1. A Postgres database
 2. A Prisma Server
 3. A Prisma API
 4. A GQL Service built on Node that we call our Passthrough API

-To run them all locally:
+To deploy a Postgres database and Prisma Server:

 ```
 cd prisma && docker-compose up -d
 ```

-To deploy a Postgres database and Prisma Server
+To deploy our Prisma API:

 ```
-cd prisma && prisma deploy
+cd prisma && prisma deploy:
 ```

-To deploy our Prisma API
+To start the Passthrough API:

 ```
 yarn dev
 ```

-To start the Passthrough API
+In a separate terminal, to play with queries:

 ```
 yarn playground
 ```

-In a separate terminal, to play with queries.

 ### Notes